- Teach staff members your program’s policies related to safe sleep practices for infants and young children.

 Let the baby play in lots of different positions.
 Hold the baby and let them play on the floor as much as possible.
 This will limit the amount of time the baby spends in carriers, car seats, swings, and other devices that put pressure on their head.

 If the baby takes a bottle, switch the baby to your other arm for the second half of the bottle.
 This is similar to a mother switching breasts during breastfeeding and distributes the pressure on a baby’s head.

 “An incoming mom in our program really wants her baby to sleep on his tummy.
 He was born premature, and she says he slept on his tummy in the hospital.
 She says he won’t sleep any other way.
 What should we do?”

-Inform the mother of your safe-sleep policy and provide her a written copy.
+Inform the mother of your safe sleep policy and provide her a written copy.
 Talk with her about her concerns and encourage her to talk to her pediatrician.
-To allow the child to sleep on his tummy, you must receive a signed waiver from the child’s doctor describing the alternative sleep position.
+To allow the child to sleep on their tummy, you must receive a signed waiver from the child’s doctor describing the alternative sleep position.